All content on this page pertains to the 2014 race and subject to update for the 2016 Bermuda Race.

 It is each skipper’s responsibility to insure that the yacht meets all race requirements and that the necessary equipment is aboard and is in good working order.
 As in years past, captains are encouraged to contact an inspector early in the spring and schedule an inspection for as soon as the boat is ready for sailing and properly outfitted for the race.
-A list of inspectors can be found on the Race Documents Page.
+A list of inspectors can be found on the Official Notice Board.
 The onboard inspection typically takes a couple of hours if the skipper or representative has everything ready and laid out for review by the inspector.
 If yacht is poorly prepared, or not prepared, the inspector may ask to reschedule.

 The inspection is an excellent time to ask questions of the inspector about the requirements and get useful tips on seamanship and safety practices.
 The inspector marks all items that passed inspection and makes notes on discrepancies that need fixing.
 If the boat is not adequately prepared at the time of inspection, the inspector will need to return when the discrepancies have been resolved.
 The captain must be sure all discrepancies are resolved and re-inspected by the last day of inspections.

 2014 Newport Bermuda Race Safety Requirements (NBRSR)

-The inspection process will follow the 2014 Newport Bermuda Race Safety Requirements, downloadable from the Race Documents Page.
+The inspection process will follow the 2014 Newport Bermuda Race Safety Requirements, downloadable from the Official Notice Board.